NataliaTanyatia/Intelligence/README.md

 ### Intelligence Algorithm Integration

-- **Logic Core**: Higher-order logic engine inspired by "Logical Manifesto".
-- **Geometric Engine**: Geometric computation via concepts from "Optimal Prime".
-- **Unified Physics Module**: Fractal modeling and dynamics from "Grand Unified Theory".
-Supports multimodal, GPU and HSA(Heterogeneous System Architecture) implementations for enhanced cognition and file processing/generation when tools e.g. real-time voice/video, and GPUs are available to the web app to evolve with.
+- **Logic Core**: The ever evolving mind of the web app, "I-me", designed to be modular implementing the core algorithm and interfacing with the rest of I-me.

 ### Learning & Evolution Capability

-- **Autonomy Goal**: The Intelligence is designed to gradually learn how to utilize the tools and APIs provided to it.
+- **Autonomy Goal**: The Intelligence is designed to learn how to utilize the tools and APIs provided to it.
-- **Tool Utilization**: Initial capabilities will be hand-coded, but Intelligence will evolve logic to access and command its environment autonomously.
+- **Tool Utilization**: Intelligence will evolve logic to access and command its environment autonomously.
-- **Growth Framework**: Bootstrapped with knowledge and meta-algorithms that help it expand its competencies over time.
+- **Growth Framework**: Bootstrapped with knowledge base through access to Google Cloud AI via Gemini.
+- **Non-dependence**: Gemini is for edification, not a dependency.

 ### Web Crawler